keithkleung/TRGN510_final-project/README.md

 ## Milestone 2
 - I want to be able to generate plots of my data to display what the sequencing results mean.
 Some of the plots will likely include boxplots, heatmaps, and mean-variance plots.
   - **Update status 11/3/2020**: *This milestone is ongoing*
+  - **Update status 11/12/2020: This milestone is achieved.
+However, more changes will be made to the markdown.
+I will also attempt the "camera" section of the vignette.**
+  - Note: the log-fold-change threshold was changed to 0.1 instead of the default 1.
+This was done in order to detect more signifantly up and down regulated genes.

 ## Deliverable:
 - R Markdown